 Before you measure, please consider the following:

-Top tip: To envisage how this will look you can try securing a sheet to mimic how the curtain will hang and then sweep to the side to open.
+Top tip: To envisage how this will look you can try securing a sheet or ribbon to mimic how the curtain will hang and then sweep to the side to open.

 Inside or outside the recess?
 The curtain track we recommend for apex curtains is approx 3cm in depth.
 It can be top fixed or face fixed.
 Please ensure there is sufficient space available for the track.
 The curtains will be made to cover the track so you cannot see any track once the curtains have been fitted.